flipperdevices/flipperzero-firmware/flipkeyboard/README.md

 ## Updates

+- Version 3.5 : Show FlipKeyboard title when app is running.
 - Version 3.4 : Don't send MSG1-4 if Keystroke is set to any key.
 - Version 3.3 : Add support for BLE.
 - Version 2.6 : Default configuration on first load.